 Rate yourself as a novice, apprentice, or expert on each of the following concepts in your engineering notebook.
 Provide a brief explanation for why you gave yourself that rating for each concept:

-- Using the engineering design process to develop a game strategy for autonomous challenges
+- Using the engineering design process to develop a game strategy

 - Communicating effectively with your team to improve your performance in the competition

 - Documenting the iterative process in your engineering notebook